-An Instrument is a device whose primary input/output scheme is note messages in, audio signal out.
-Instrument devices most typically use incoming note messages to synthesize audio.
+An Instrument is a device whose primary input/output scheme is note signals in, audio signal out.
+Instrument devices most typically use incoming note signals to synthesize audio.

-A Note Detector is a device whose primary input/output scheme is note messages in, note messages out.
-Beyond this, the function of a note detector device is generally undetermined until the user takes further action
+A Note Detector is a device whose primary input/output scheme is note signals in, note signals out.
+Beyond this, the function of a note detector device is generally undetermined until the user takes further action.

-A Note Effect is a device whose primary input/output scheme is note messages in, audio signal out.
-Note effect devices most typically manipulate incoming note messages before passing them onward.
+A Note Effect is a device whose primary input/output scheme is note signals in, note signals out.
+Note effect devices most typically manipulate incoming note signals before passing them onward.